basile-desjuzeur/bees_detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
-Developed for the ECONNECT project (CNRS-LEFE), OrnithoScope ensures the automatic detection of birds by Deep Learning.
+Developed for the ECONNECT project (CNRS-LEFE), BeesDetection ensures the automatic detection of bees by Deep Learning.
 Here we developed an algorithm based on MobileNet and YOLO for Raspberry PI.

 <!-- GETTING STARTED -->